siwacarn/siwacarn/README.md

 <h2 align="left">Hi 👋!
-My name is siwacarn sirilert and I'm a software developer </h2>
+My name is siwacarn sirilert and I'm a software developer. </h2>

 ###